 Ultimately, the Kinsol Trestle was in use for less than 60 years, with the last train crossing way back in 1979.
 It eventually deteriorated to the point it wasn’t even safe for hiking or biking and the government was considering tearing it down for safety reasons.

-Then, in 2007, the idea of extending the Trans Canada Trail along the rail line was floated and in 2009 a “Save the Historic Kinsol Trestle Campaign” began raising funds to repair it.
+Then, in 2007, someone floated the idea of extending the Trans Canada Trail along the rail line and in 2009 a “Save the Historic Kinsol Trestle Campaign” began raising funds to repair it.
 The $2 million renovation was finally completed in 2011.

 Today the Kinsol Trestle Recreation Site is one of the most popular tourist attractions on Vancouver Island and is sometimes referred to as the Shawnigan Lake Trestle Bridge.